 Thoughts on Reference Management Software

-Reference management software is an incredibly useful tool researcher and academic.
+Reference management software is an incredibly useful tool for researchers and academics.
 It solves two problems that are otherwise very frustrating: (1) organizing and searching PDFs of journal articles, and (2) properly formatting a bibliography when writing a paper with citations.1

 I wrote the first version of this post back in 2015, and I’ve periodically updated it since then (see below).